tangentsoft/mysqlpp/HACKERS.md

 ## Code Repository Access

-MySQL++ uses the [Fossil][1] [distributed version control system][2] since Gna! shut down in June of 2017.
+MySQL++ uses the [Fossil][fsl] [distributed version control system][dvcs] since Gna! shut down in June of 2017.

 To clone the code repository anonymously, say:

     $ fossil clone https://tangentsoft.com/mysqlpp mysqlpp.fossil

 If you have a developer account on the MySQL++ Fossil instance, just add your username to the URL like so:

     $ fossil clone https://username@tanentsoft.com/mysqlpp mysqlpp.fossil

 That will get you a file called `mysqlpp.fossil` containing the release-level history of the MySQL++ project from its founding until the 3.2.3 release.
-This means we do not have checkin comments prior to the 27th of June 2017 any more, so if you need to track down when a given change happened, consult the `ChangeLog`.
-That file also tells you who did what, but you can find a summary of that information in the `CREDITS.txt` file.
+The oldest checkin-level history in the repository now begins at 2017.07.28, so if you need to track down when a given change happened, consult [the `ChangeLog`][cl].
+If you're more interested in *who* did what, the `ChangeLog` also has those details, though if you only wanted a summary, see [the `CREDITS.txt` file][cred].

 The repository clone file can be named anything you like.
 Even the `.fossil` extension is just a convention, not a requirement.

 To "open" the repo clone so you can hack on it, say:

     $ mkdir mysqlpp
     $ cd mysqlpp
     $ fossil open ../mysqlpp.fossil

 As with `mysqlpp.fossil`, you can call the working directory anythihg you like.
 I actually prefer a working tree that looks like this:

     ~/museum/                  # Where fossils are kept
         mysqlpp.fossil
-~/src/                     # Working tree for software projects
+    ~/src/                     # Working tree for software projects mysqlpp/
-    mysqlpp/
             skull/             # Fossil head, get it?
 I crack me up. trunk -> skull/    # Alias to match Fossil branch naming some-branch/       # Separately-opened working branch
             3.2.3/             # Release branch checkout

 Fossil will let you make any modifications you like to your local repository copy.
 For those with privileges on the upstream copy,